 Avoid Alcohol

 The social pressures of drinking in the expat community are very real.
-But consuming alcohol while trying to deal with expat depression can worsen your symptoms.
+However, consuming alcohol while trying to deal with expat depression can worsen your symptoms.
 Alcohol can easily become a coping mechanism for depression, but it also makes its symptoms worse.
-If it’s too difficult to stop completely, see if you can stick to two in a sitting.
+If it’s too difficult to stop completely, try to stick to two in a sitting.

 Get Some Exercise